the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [ ] @saurabh be able to accept variable-length image inputs (at least for the lstm_ctc model)
     - done, need to verify that it works

-- [ ] @saurabh clean up notebooks: don't need as many, just need to show data

 - [ ] @saurabh improve accuracy everywhere we can

 ## Next

+- [ ] @arjun have a plan for dealing with merge conflicts in fsdl-text-recognition-project

 - [ ] make a little slide for my approach to sliding window cnn